 But since Davis created this map in 2017, six new subway stops were added from Downsview Park to Vaughan.

-It's not so difficult to sketch such a thing out using online distance calculators, though it is a challenge to peg exact numbers based on the architectural layout of stations underground.
+It's not so difficult to sketch out the difference between stations using online distance calculators, though it is a challenge to peg exact numbers based on the architectural layout of stations underground.
 While entrances are typically located near main intersections, platform positioning varies significantly.
-Stations like Downsview are also considerably set back from the street.

 The shortest distance between two stops on the TTC, for instance, is between St. Andrew and Osgoode stations.
 Although the TTC map makes it look as though the trip between King and Queen would be equidistant, the platform at Queen is located north of the street after which it's named, while Osgoode dips south toward Richmond.